Which CIM qualification?

 You’ve decided to study a CIM qualification but which one?
 Checking out various websites can help but can still seem confusing.
 You may fit some eligibility criteria but not others?
 You may have picked up that CIM sets eligibility criteria for each qualification as a guide, but this isn’t set in stone, so always speak to your study centre before signing up.

-The CIM Certificate
+The CIM Certificate or Digital Certificate

 This qualification is aimed at you if already working in a marketing support role and are keen to further develop your tactical marketing skills, such as managing a company’s social media, developing promotional campaigns, learning what makes their customers ‘tick’ and gaining an idea of how their work contributes to the marketing plan.